unoplatform/uno/doc/articles/guides/raspberry-pi/raspberry-pi-intro.md

 ![Install Uno Templates](images/05_install-uno-templates.png)

-Once the templates are installed, you can scroll back up and see the list of uno templates that were installed;
+Once the templates are installed, you can scroll back up and see the list of Uno templates that were installed;

 ![Uno Templates Installed](images/06_uno-templates-installed.png)